jiahao303/music-classifier/README.md

 From there, you can view our web app.
 Here is a screenshot of how our webapp looks.
 ![applook1.png](applook1.png)

-After clicking on *Input song lyrics and Song ID*, you will see the section for you to input lyrics and the song ID.
+After clicking on *Input song lyrics and Song ID*, you will see the section for you to input lyrics and the song ID (where it says "Your song:").
 ![applook2.png](applook2.png)